AhmedK10/react-js-nodeflair-task/README.md

 This is a UI for an existing site from the webpage of NodeFlair: https://nodeflair.com/jobs.

-The Ui was built using:
+The UI was built using:
 - React
 - JavaScript
 - HTML